mrkdh16/markedown/content/Margins/Musings/An Apology.md

 - The idea of non-human intelligence is interesting.
 The idea that there is non-human intelligence that surpasses human intelligence in certain respects which we don’t necessarily understand is even more interesting.
 - I see neural networks and deep learning as an example of man-made phenomena that is not well understood (as opposed to the natural phenomena not well understood which was the topic of much study in the 20th century).
 Developing an understanding for such phenomena seems intrinsically valuable.
 - I would be lying if I said I didn’t take into consideration the future potential growth in this area and earning capability by throwing myself in this field.

-Of course, it is impossible to know which desire/interest drives my motivation to pursue this field.
-In fact, it certainly changes constantly.
-Whatever the case, I don’t think I’ll regret pursuing this with everything I have.
-I believe I will have the flexibility to pivot if I really want to and I believe I have the potential for success if I choose to continue to pursue this.